Consensys/doc.tessera/docs/Concepts/Privacy-Manager/Enclave-types.md

 ## Remote HTTP enclave

 The remote HTTP enclave serves RESTful endpoints over HTTP and runs as a separate process to the [transaction manager](Transaction-manager.md).
-This provides a clear separation between the enclave and transaction manager.
+This provides greater separation between the enclave and transaction manager.

 For additional security, the remote HTTP enclave can be deployed in a secure environment separate from the transaction manager.